-- They live up to 12 to 15 years in their natural habitat and in captivate they can survive up to 23 years.
+- They live up to 12 to 15 years in their natural habitat and in captivate, they can survive up to 23 years.

-Best Places to See the Leopard in TanzaniaThere are many national parks where you can spot Leopards during your Tanzania Safari, out of them few best are; Tarangire national park, Ruaha national park, Arusha national park, and Lake Manyara national park.
+Best Places to See the Leopard in TanzaniaThere are many national parks where you can spot Leopards during your Tanzania Safari, out of the few best are; Tarangire national park, Ruaha national park, Arusha national park, and Lake Manyara national park.

 3 # African ElephantAfrican elephants are to believe to be the biggest land mammals on earth.
 They used to intake 50 tonnes of food a year.
-Here are few interesting facts about African Elephants;
+Here are a few interesting facts about African Elephants;

 - There are 2 species of elephants found in the world; African bush elephant and Asian elephant.

 - African Elephants are much different from Asians.
-They have big ears, long tusks and more rounded heads.
+They have big ears, long tusks, and more rounded heads.